 Although I could go on about my 8 days rafting the entire length of the Grand Canyon, the entire experience was far more than I expected.
 The food was nothing short of exceptional – I mean the guides baked bread and cakes down there.
 Seriously – fresh cakes and bread…in the Grand Canyon!
 The camping was comfortable, the guides gave us a wealth of historical information and about flora and fauna, the scenery was mind-blowing, rapids were exciting and the group helped make this a wonderful experience.

 There are some experiences which are truly amazing.
 I know us travel bloggers have a way of turning a day out in our home city to one of the greatest days ever, but this trip was truly incredible.
 It’s not often we can switch off our ordinary lives completely and absolutely live in the moment.

-If you are considering this experience don’t delay!
+If you are considering Grand canyon rafting don’t delay!
 Dust off the drysuit and brave the rapids of the Colorado River, just like John Wesley Powell did and his brave crew did back in 1869!

 Happy travelling folks.